 That’s a very tall order for any hacking group, and a huge task for an individual unless it was organised to hit specific targets that caused the required disruption the attack was looking to cause.
 It could be written in a way to spread itself specifically into their country using a targeted and focused attack, and by doing so it helped to infect itself for the attacker by copying itself around using a virus as a mechanism to spread around their country.
 It could perform a variety of payloads and stealth tactics depending on what type of machine it infected and what it did when it found the machine it targeted.
 If it finds what it is looking for, it can be set to cause chaos.

 An excellent example of such a targeted attack springs to my mind to demonstrate this possibility.
 Not only was this malicious code specific to a particular country as the target, but also aimed at the shutdown of a particular type of infrastructure within that country only.
-The virus was called “Stuxnet” and the target affected the most was mainly that of Iran, and their nuclear facilities were rumored to have been attacked accurately enough to shutdown their ability to produce weapons grade nuclear materials from one of their Nuclear facilities.
+The virus was called “Stuxnet” and the target affected the most was mainly that of Iran, and their nuclear facilities were rumoured to have been attacked accurately enough to shutdown their ability to produce weapons grade nuclear materials from one of their Nuclear facilities.
 Iran were deemed a risk that the material the plant produced could be used in a targeted nuclear war missile against other countries they wanted to fight a dangerous war with.

 The virus contained 4 separate “Zero Day” attacks (vulnerabilities unknown to the vendor as an exploit, in this case the security holes were not disclosed with Microsoft on purpose).
 Because the methods it used were unknown to Microsoft, Virus Scanners, firewalls and so on, the virus was not detected, it easily ran the code it wanted to inject and execute onto any machine they wanted to, and without the target user’s knowledge.
 It was suspected to be USA intelligence that created the virus with the help of Israel who mutually worked on making the goal achievable.
 Their security concerns about Iran were shared, and their level of programming excellence was shared making it a very impressive, complicated and accurate at achieving it’s purpose, which was to prevent production of something Iran could abuse in a very devastating way for them.

-It made a big statement, that someone wanted to stop the intended target so much, they were preventing themselves as the programmers of it being able to cash in a $400,000 reward by sharing the code of the zero day attacks they created and used for Stuxnet to be operational as a stealth virus.
+It made a big statement, that someone wanted to stop the intended target so much, they were preventing themselves as the programmers of it being able to cash in a $400,000 reward (now doubled to $800,000 for the 4 attacks used in Stuxnet) by sharing the code of the zero day attacks they created and used for Stuxnet to be operational as a stealth virus.
 A reward from Microsoft instead of creating a virus with it would make financial sense to many people capable of finding or writing a zero day attack.
 It was a surprise to many that learnt about the virus that most people would have not thought twice about cashing it in, which is why it points towards code written by a government for political or national security purposes.
 It’s a drop in the ocean for most governments, and if they managed to stop a nuclear attack that would have killed millions of their citizens, it was money well spent to prevent a mass destruction on their soil.
 At the same time it shows that the creators of it were serious about the intention of it, and put what many people would consider to be some big money on the table, not only in order to make it secret and sneaky, and bypass security blocks that would have prevented it from spreading and working, but to me I felt that it proved to Iran and the rest of the world who later learnt about the code, that they meant business.